microsoft/fluentui/apps/fabric-website/src/pages/Styles/Fabric7Page/docs/web/Fabric7Overview.md

 ### Can I preview the Fluent styles using Fluent UI 6?

-If you want to preview the Fluent styles and how they will affect your existing Fluent UI 6 site, follow the [Fluent customization steps](https://github.com/microsoft/fluentui/wiki/Fluent-theme-in-Fabric-6) outlined in our wiki.
+If you want to preview the Fluent styles and how they will affect your existing Fabric 6 site, follow the [Fluent customization steps](https://github.com/microsoft/fluentui/wiki/Fluent-theme-in-Fabric-6) outlined in our wiki.

 ### Fluent for Fabric Core (CSS styles)